patrickf2000/lila/docs/invoke-compiler.md

 ## Invoking the Compiler

 The compiler has multiple options to help you build the type of binary you need.
-You can pass multiple inputs, which can be a ".ls" source file or an object file.
+You can pass multiple inputs, which can be a ".ida" source file or an object file.
 Here are all the current compiler options:

 * --ast/--ltac: See above
 * --use-c: Link to C start-up files and the C standard library.